Past data shows they sure could when priced in gold.

 So to summarise:

-Note: We’ll be updating this data every few months and publishing the changes so if you want to stay informed about when NZ housing will again be good vaule, then sign up for our email article updates in the box at the top right of this page.
+Note: We’ll be updating this data every few months and publishing the changes so if you want to stay informed about when NZ housing will again be good vaule, then sign up for our email article updates in the box below.

 Update: Here’s the latest on the NZ Housing/Gold Ratio… NZ Housing to Gold Ratio update March 2011